neirusalwa/sucre/README.md

 ### available runes
 seek : adds a function to set a start point and an end point to the clip you want to gif instead of converting the entire video
 ytdl : lets you use an online video just double click the script instead of the usual drag and drop and you will be prompted to input a url
+sicle : compress a gif until it hits a target size (default 8MB for discord)

 ### wip runes
-optimization : simple gifsicle loop until the gif reaches a desired target size profiles : enable the ability to select a specific framerate or size for the gif as well as adding custom settings "easily" (by editing the profiles script)
+profiles : enable the ability to select a specific framerate or size for the gif as well as adding custom settings "easily" (by editing the profiles script)